The air-ambulance is currently based at Welshpool Airport, nearly the central point of Powys which is 120 miles from top to bottom.

 This map shows the location of all the major hospitals of Wales, and how these services are spread around the outside edges, with no provision in the centre.

-Due to the difficult road network, land based ambulances normally cross over the border into England to access the Shrewsbury and Telford hospitals.
+Due to the difficult road network of Mid-Wales, land based ambulances normally cross over the border into England to access the Shrewsbury and Telford hospitals.

 There are currently 3 Air-Ambulances in Wales, one in the south, one in the north, and one centrally located in Welshpool which is almost the centre of Powys.

-I am an ex Ambulanceman myself, I know how hard it can be to be everywhere at once with limited resources.
+I am an ex Ambulanceman myself, so I know how hard it can be to be everywhere at once with limited resources.
+I can also see how frustrating it can be for ambulance staff to be held in queues at the hospital, knowing you are urgently needed back in the area you are based.

 I have now had several Transient Ischemic Attacks (TIA's) or 'Mini-Strokes.

-The last one happened early in the morning, and I contacted the GP surgery just before 9am, who told me to be ready as they were sending an ambulance right away.
+The last one (and most serious) happened early in the morning, and I contacted the GP surgery just before 9am, who told me to be ready as they were sending an ambulance right away.

 Despite many phone calls to the ambulance service to find out what delay there was, an ambulance finally turned up at my home around 9.30pm.
 Over 12 hours later!